mfkiwl/rk-open-docs/PMIC/Rockchip_Developer_Guide_Power_Discrete_DCDC_EN.md

 fcs,suspend-voltage-selector = <1>;
 ```

-Enable voltage when vsel pin is low, disable the voltage when it is high.
+Enable voltage when VSEL pin is low, disable the voltage when it is high.
 IO is pulled down by default.

 ```c
 fcs,suspend-voltage-selector = <0>;
 ```

-Enable voltage when vsel pin is high, disable the voltage when it is low.
+Enable voltage when VSEL pin is high, disable the voltage when it is low.
 IO is pulled up by default.

 The value should match with the actual hardware.